YuliaConstien/Income_Groups/README.md

 The repository includes:

-Dataset: the annotated data that was made available by the cpurse examinars.
+Dataset.train: the annotated data that was made available by the cpurse examinars.
 But it needed furthur split into training, valdiation and test sets.

 Project_income: a Google Colaboratory file which includes the whole project and needs a notebook enviroment to be run.